 You can add spice and seasoning as you would for yourself.

-Baby’s food should be fresh, ideally local, organic and, for animal products, pastured and grass fed.
+The baby’s food should be fresh, ideally local, organic, and for animal products, pastured and grass-fed/grass-finished.
 Just for starters, such food has healthier oils, a richer nutrient profile, and far fewer poisons.

 Jarred, boxed, canned or otherwise packaged food is of low nutrient value, devitalized, old and processed.
 Just as you would not make a regular habit of eating packaged foods, so baby should not be fed such things.